 The Technique moves West

-The hot compresses are ideal for alleviating pain, stiff, sore or pulled muscles and ligaments, chronic back aches, arthritis, even skin conditions, migraines and chronic stress or anxiety.
-The blend of traditional Thai hers used in these compresses has a relaxing and invigorating effect on the body and mind, soothign sore and overwored muscles while giving he body’s energy reserves a huge boost.
+The hot compresses are ideal for alleviating pain, stiff, sore or pulled muscles and ligaments, chronic backaches, arthritis, even skin conditions, migraines, and chronic stress or anxiety.
+The blend of traditional Thai herbs used in these compresses has a relaxing and invigorating effect on the body and mind, soothing sore and overworked muscles while giving the body’s energy reserves a huge boost.